 After its first summer, the infant will have adapted to its social life.
-To stop overcrowding and to ensure there is enough food in the coterie, prairie dogs have an excellent solution.
+To stop overcrowding and ensure there is enough food in the coterie, prairie dogs have an excellent solution.
 While most animals are forced to leave their territory by their parents, this doesn’t happen to prairie dogs.

-Breeding occurs between March and May, and they will defend their burrows, even against members of their own coterie.
+Breeding occurs between March and May, and they will defend their burrows, even against members of their coterie.
 During these months, adults that are not breeding and the young will leave their territories to find and dig new burrows.